nickmeinhold/endpoints-template/README.md

 endpoints-template
 =============================================

+- changes required when creating a new project from the template
+- front end namespace
+    - index.html
+    - base.js (Find/Replace)
+- API Name
+    - EndpointsTemplate.java
+    - base.js (Find/Replace)

-A "hello world" application for Google Cloud Endpoints in Java, using Objectify to access the datastore.
+A template for a Google Cloud Endpoints app in Java, using Objectify to access the datastore.

 1. Create a new project with maven.